Finding a job these days is harder than ever. There are fewer positions available, and there are many more applicants for each position.

 Trebuchet was designed to look good o screen as well as when printed.
-This could be a good choice when others are opting for other fonts which lose their impact on screen.
+This could be a good choice when others opt for other fonts that lose their impact on screen.

 This is very similar to Trebuchet.
-However, it was designed to look good on smaller screens, and screens that have a lower resolution.
+However, it was designed to look good on smaller screens, and screens with a lower resolution.

 This can be a great choice, and many other individuals might not consider their resume is read on a low-quality screen.